dustinpfister/blog_posts/_posts/threejs-examples-tracks.md

 This is a post on a javaScript module that I use on top of threejs to create a kind of train track like project that can be used to create a single curve path.
 I can then use this curve path to move one or more mesh objects along to create a kind of train set like project then.
 This is not a post for people that are new to threejs and javaScript then, but rather for people that have at least some background with these things are a looking for project ideas.
 I will not be getting into the very basics of what should be known before hand here then, but I think I should at least write about a few things that you might want to read up more on here in this opening section.

-### Check out more on curves if you have not do so yet
+### Check out more on curves if you have not done so yet

 There are a few built in options for classes that extend the [base curve class](/2022/06/17/threejs-curve/) in threejs that work great and as such help to save a lot of time compared to making a custom curve class.
 In fact what I am wriitng about here is me continig with what I started with my [post on the cubic bezier curve3 class](/2023/02/10/threejs-curves-cubicbeziercurve3/) that I wrote last week.

+### Know a thing or two about the user data object, and other object3d class features

+My tracks module makes use of the [user data object](/2021/02/16/threejs-userdata/) of the [object3d class](/2018/04/23/threejs-object3d/) as a way to park some data that is used by the various methods of the tracks module.

 ### Source code is also up on Github